hrolfrc/glmnet-classifier/README.rst

 ------------------
 Use pip to install glmnet_classifier.

-``pip install glmnet_classifier``
+``pip install glmnet-classifier``

 Introduction
 ------------------
-This is a python implementation of a classifier that is based on glmnet.
+The glmnet-classifier project provides GlmnetClassifier for the classification and prediction for two classes, the binomial case.
+GlmnetClassifier is based on glmnet.
 A fortran compiler is required.

-GlmnetClassifier provides classification and prediction for two classes, the binomial case.

 GlmnetClassifier is designed for use with scikit-learn_ pipelines and composite estimators.